Classes of Preradicals Induced by Relative Injectivity: Absolute -Pure

-Let $\sigma$ be a preradical costable over $R$-Mod and let $M$ be a left $R$-module.
-If $M$ is $\sigma$-torsion free and $M$ is $\sigma$-pure in any $\sigma$-torsion free module that contains it then $M$ is absolutely $\sigma$-pure.
+\begin{proposition} Let $\sigma$ be a preradical costable over $R$-Mod and let $M$ be a left $R$-module.
+If $M$ is $\sigma$-torsion free and $M$ is $\sigma$-pure in any $\sigma$-torsion free module that contains it then $M$ is absolutely $\sigma$-pure. \end{proposition}